 During job interviews, there are certain types of questions that employers tend to ask, regardless of the position and company.
-One of the most common interview questions is, "What is your greatest weakness?," often preceded or followed by, "What is your greatest strength?"
-These questions can be phrased in lots of different ways, but employers ask them for the same reasons.
+One of the most popular interview questions is, "What is your greatest weakness?" which is often preceded or followed by, "What is your greatest strength?"

 Strengths and weaknesses are different for almost every job.
 What could be a strength for one job applicant may be considered a weakness for another candidate.
-In general though, there are some strengths and weaknesses you should - and shouldn't - mention during a job interview.
+In general, there are some strengths and weaknesses you should—and shouldn't—mention during a job interview.

 Interview Questions About Weaknesses

 - What is your greatest weakness? - Best Answers

 - What part of the job will be most challenging for you? - Best Answers